awvalenti/vim-simple-guifont/README.md

 To learn more, just browse the [source code](autoload/simple_guifont.vim).

 ## Development
 Contributions are welcome!
-Especially:
-- Testing on Mac
-- Advice on good practices for Vim plugins
+Especially testing on Mac, but also any other improvements.